 |Subjects:||VA Geographic area > Europe > Ireland|

-A AOD use, abuse, and dependence > Prevalence of AOD use > AOD use behaviour > Alcohol consumption
+A Drugs and alcohol use, abuse, and dependence > Prevalence of drugs and alcohol use > Drugs and alcohol use behaviour > Alcohol consumption

 Repository Staff Only: item control page